j-hc/revanced-magisk-module/README.md

 Get the [latest CI release](https://github.com/j-hc/revanced-magisk-module/releases).

 [**mindetach module**](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks their forced updates.
+[**zygisk-detach**](https://github.com/j-hc/zygisk-detach) is another detach module I made which is more powerful than mindetach.
+You can use it if you have zygisk enabled.

 ## Features
  * Support all present and future ReVanced and [ReVanced Extended](https://github.com/inotia00/revanced-patches) apps